pact-foundation/pact-jvm/pact-jvm-consumer-groovy/README.md

 }
 ```

+### Note on HTTP clients and persistent connections

+Some HTTP clients may keep the connection open, based on the live connections settings or if they use a connection cache.
+This could
+cause your tests to fail if the client you are testing lives longer than an individual test, as the mock server will be started
+and shutdown for each test.
+This will result in the HTTP client connection cache having invalid connections.
+For an example of this where
+the there was a failure for every second test, see [Issue #342](https://github.com/DiUS/pact-jvm/issues/342).

 ### Body DSL

 For building JSON bodies there is a `PactBodyBuilder` that provides as DSL that includes matching with regular expressions